-Hopefully this article clears up any confusion created by the October 2017 announcement of the Adobe’s name change from Lightroom CC (2015) to Lightroom Classic CC and the introduction of the new Lightroom CC.
+Hopefully this article clears up any confusion created by Adobe’s recent name changes to Lightroom Classic (formerly Lightroom Classic CC) and Lightroom (formerly Lightroom CC).

-Bottom line – the Adobe Photography Plan, the one that gives you Lightroom Classic CC, Photoshop CC and the new Lightroom CC, is the only subscription plan most photographers should even consider buying or upgrading to.
+Bottom line – the Adobe Photography Plan, the one that gives you Lightroom Classic, Photoshop CC and the new Lightroom, is the only subscription plan most photographers should even consider buying or upgrading to.